dtaylor222/GettingAndCleanigDataAssignment/README.md

 * which are then summarised as the tidy_df
 * which is output to file tidy.txt

-temp_df is left in the environment so you can see the 'raw' extract melted_df is left in the ewnvironment so you can see the narrowed form prior to summary temp_df is there as well so you can compare it to the tidy.txt table you load in
+temp_df is left in the environment so you can see the 'raw' extract from the data

+melted_df is left in the environment so you can see the narrowed form prior to summary

+temp_df is there as well so you can compare it to the tidy.txt table you will load in